Anas10C/Keiken/Week1/D04/2/README.md

 Hypertext Transfer protocol is the protocol carrying the web since the dawn of the internet.
 At its inception, it was meant transfer documents around the science/research community's networks but nowadays we use it for much more.
-From what I know telnet is the unsecure predecesor to SSH.
+From what I know telnet is the unsecure predecessor to SSH.
 It was also used to access Bulletin Board Systems (BBS) which were like chatrooms of the dinosaur age from what I understand.
 But nowadays they use it to debug network services which is similar to what we're going to do in this exercise.